 - There has been excessive disturbance from interlopers such as skunks, beekeepers, or even consistent noise

 - The hive is extremely hot due to the weather or severe overcrowding

 In general, the environmental conditions in the hive became too stressful for the bees.
 Somehow they sensed they had little chance of surviving in the present circumstances and decided to leave.

-By the time a beekeeper discovers an empty hive there is usually nothing left but wax comb.
+By the time a beekeeper discovers an empty hive, there is usually nothing left but wax comb.
 Comb left clean and neat usually indicates the bees left due to a nectar dearth and impending starvation.
-Comb that is shredded and irregular may have been damaged by robbing bees or yellow jackets.
-Comb ruined by small hive beetles or wax moths is often completely destroyed and full off feces and cocoons.
+Comb that is shredded and irregular may have been damaged by robbing bees or yellowjackets.
+And comb ruined by small hive beetles or wax moths is often completely destroyed and full of feces and cocoons.

 A fall absconding honey bee colony has virtually no chance of surviving the winter.
 The bees have no comb, no honey, no nectar source, no pollen source, and no time.
 They left their home because they didn’t know what else to do.

 If you can catch such a colony, you may be able to save them by heavy feeding of honey, syrup, and pollen.
 But don’t put them back where they came from unless you can determine what was wrong and correct it.
 Otherwise, they will simply abscond again.

 An important issue, however, is whether the bees absconded or collapsed from varroa mites.
 The result can look very similar, but more often than not, varroa mites are the culprit.
 Please read “Absconding bees or death by varroa?” for the details.